nhsengland/fdp-design-guide/docs/index.md

 - <p class="inline-container">White<span class="colour-rect" style="--colour: #FFFFFF; --txt_clr: black">#FFFFFF</span> Use this for labels on buttons, NHS logo, headings on NHS blue</p>

 Users think that when colour is used it is trying to convey information, so make sure the use of colour is intentional and consistent.
-Don't use colour just for decoration.
+Don't use colour just for decoration:

 - see the section on Guidance on use of colour - to ensure consistent experience for users across all products
 - a proportion of users cannot differentiate different colours.
 To communicate with people who cannot see well or distinguish colours, you may need to: